Marina City: Architecture

-In celebration of the 2018 Illinois Bicentennial, Marina City was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois).
+In celebration of the 2018 Illinois Bicentennial, Marina City was named one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois).

 Current use

 The complex houses the House of Blues concert hall, restaurant and bar, the Hotel Chicago, 10Pin Bowling Lounge, and four restaurants (Yolk, Smith and Wollensky, Katana, and Legal Sea Foods).

 The House of Blues concert hall was built in the shell of the complex's long-disused movie theater.
 Similarly, the hotel was built in what was once the Marina City office building.
 In order to accommodate Smith and Wollensky, the former skating rink was demolished.
 Pedestrian and vehicular access to the residential towers and the raised common plaza were redesigned.
 In 2006, decorative lighting was installed around the circular roofs of the mechanical sheds that top each tower; the towers had not contained any such lighting since the 1960s.